 Having SSL enabled for your site is a great idea (we cover why in this article), but having this setting enabled does mean that all URLs for your site will redirect to HTTPS.

-If you need to temporarily remove SSL while fixing any issues, please send us an email with the following:
+If you need to temporarily remove SSL while fixing any issues, please get in contact with the following:

 - Make sure you are contacting us from the email address associated with the Site Owner